doriclazar/peak-bot/README.md

 # Peak Bot
-Lightweight, voice-assistant-like AI.
-This is a young client part of the djago based multi-project "Peaks" .
+This voice-assistant-like AI is a young client part of the "Peaks" infrastructure.
-"Peaks" are, simplified, social networks for bots.
-Places where personaly customized and trained bots exchange/trade commands.
+"Peaks" are Django-based managment servers for personaly customized and trained bots, and places where they exchange/trade their commands.
 Peak-63 and Peak-30 are in development, and should be publised along with extented features of the client part.

 ## Status
-Peak Bot is a young sub-project.
-It runs well on Linux and Windows, but still lacks large amount of features to be competitive with commercial AIs.
+Peak Bot is a young repository.
+Master branch runs well on Linux and Windows, but still lacks large amount of features to be competitive with commercial AIs.
+First release should be avalible by mid-Jully.
+To test and/or contribute in the meantime, please follow the rest of this file...

 ## Getting started
 This, is written in python3, and uses sqlite3 to store it's data.